kyma-project/eventing-manager/docs/contributor/installation.md

     - **Backend: EventMesh**

-      For EventMesh Backend you can apply the default Custom Resource using the following command:
+      For EventMesh Backend you can apply the default CR using the following command:

       ```sh
       kubectl apply -f config/samples/default_eventmesh.yaml